cari-holmes/movie-analysis/README.md

 ### And the Oscar goes to...

+**Hypothesis:** Oscar winners can be determined based upon other award show wins.
+(How many other wins?)

 Using historical data from several other well-known film awards, I will create classification models to see if the Oscar winners can be determined based upon previous awards.
 The categories I will look at are:
 - Best Film